 Talking about his work in The Gambia, West Africa, as a photojournalist “The newspapers, and journalists, had a very hard time, under 22 years of Yahya Jammeh’s dictatorial rule.
 Journalists were gunned down…Deyda Hydara, was a very famous journalist who owned The Point newspaper, he was assassinated back in 2004.
 Chief Ebrima Manneh, another journalist that was ‘disappeared’… never to reappear.
 Journalists were tortured…” Jason Florio

 “Dear Neale & Jason, This film is a testiment, in both cases, to the importance of making documentary stories, thank you both for your remarkable work and voice.”
 Regards, Giles Penfold/Youtube comment

-Jason Florio’s work is towards under-reported stories about people living on the margins of society and human rights.
-His work has been recognised with a number of awards, including The Magnum Photography Award 2017 for his work on migration.
-He was the first recipient of the Aperture Foundation grant to produce Aperture’s first ever assigned story, ‘This is Libya’.
-His work is held in a number of public and private collections and has been presented in solo and joint exhibitions worldwide have been greeted by awe, enthusiasm, and celebration.
+Podcast Jason Florio To quote from his website biography, Jason Florio’s focus has been on ‘under-reported stories about people living on the margins of society and human rights.’
+His work has been recognised with a number of awards, including The Magnum Photography Award 2017 for his raw pictorial stories on migration.
+It’s little wonder that photographs of his reside in a number of public and private collections and his solo and joint exhibitions worldwide have been greeted by awe, enthusiasm, and celebration.
 Neale James/Breathe Pictures